Snowflake-Labs/sfquickstarts/site/sfguides/src/attaining_consumer_insights_with_snowflake_microsoft_power_bi/attaining_consumer_insights_with_snowflake_microsoft_power_bi.md

 - Attend a Snowflake virtual or in-person event to learn more about our capabilities and how customers use us  [https://www.snowflake.com/about/events/](https://www.snowflake.com/about/events/)
 - Contact Sales to learn more [https://www.snowflake.com/free-trial-contact-sales/](https://www.snowflake.com/free-trial-contact-sales/)

 We also encourage you to continue to explore the capabilities of Power BI.
-For other Power BI examples visit: [https://docs.aws.amazon.com/sagemaker/latest/dg/howitworks-nbexamples.html](https://docs.aws.amazon.com/sagemaker/latest/dg/howitworks-nbexamples.html)

-### Resetting Your Snowflake Environment
+### Resetting Your Environment

-- **Resetting your Snowflake environment by running the SQL commands in the Worksheet:**
+#### **Resetting your Snowflake environment by running the SQL commands in the Worksheet:**
 ```
 USE ROLE SYSADMIN;
 DROP DATABASE IF EXISTS LAB_DB;